swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 {% capture application-hint %}

+<p> ⚙️ The tokens must be copied and pasted without any line breaks!</p>
 <p> ⚙️ We suggest creating separate applications and authentication key sets for each service you are running.
 E.g.: one for your issuer service and another for any verification service.</p>
 <p> ⚙️ When subscribing with an existing application that already has tokens assigned to it you will need to refresh them in order to work with the newly subscribed API.</p>